adobe/aem-core-wcm-components/README.md

 A set of standardized components for AEM 6.3+ that can be used to speed up development of websites.

+---
+## Usability Study 2020

+We're conducting a usability study about the Core Components.
+One part of it is using the [System Usability Scale](https://measuringu.com/sus/), a reliable tool to measure the perceived usability.
+It's a ten-item questionnaire with possible answers that range from "strongly disagree" to "strongly agree."
+Please help us making the Core Components better by responding to **[this questionnaire](https://s2.userzoom.com/m/MSBDNTc1MlMxMDk1)**.
+It'll take you less than 5 minutes.
+Thank you!

+---

 ## Documentation

 * [Component Library](https://www.adobe.com/go/aem_cmp_library)